-- Chatbot discovery is built directly into the messaging app via its search and directory functionalities.
+- Chatbot discovery is built directly into the messaging app through search and directory functionalities.

-- When a Chatbot is selected, the user is brought to an introductory screen that provides more information and allows the user to add the Chatbot to their contacts list.
+- When a chatbot is selected, the user is brought to an introductory screen that provides details about it and lets the user add it to their contacts list.

-- Chatbots can use any of the RCS advanced messaging services, including animated or static images, audio, video, suggested replies, and action buttons.
+- Chatbots can use any of the RCS advanced messaging services.
+This includes animated or static images, audio, video, suggested replies, and action buttons.

-- Operators have full control over which RCS services are available to a Chatbot.
+- Mobile network operators have full control over which RCS services are available to a chatbot.

-- By default, conversations with Chatbots are in anonymous mode, where an alias is used in place of a person’s identity.
+- By default, conversations with chatbots are in anonymous mode.
+This is where an alias is used in place of a person’s identity.

-- Users are only able to receive messages from Chatbots that have their explicit consent.
+- Users are only able to receive messages from chatbots that have their explicit consent to contact them.

-- The availability of Chatbots (online or offline) are indicated to the user.
+- The availability of chatbots (online or offline) is indicated to the user.